Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 What is Transcriptomics and Why Does It Matter

 Transcriptomics is the study of the transcriptome, the complete set of RNA transcripts produced by cells under specific conditions.
 Unlike genomics, which reveals the genetic potential of an organism, transcriptomics provides a dynamic snapshot of gene activity, showing how organisms respond to stimuli, environments, or treatments.
+For a more detailed explanation about what transcriptomics is, you should read the dedicated post in our blog!

 This information is crucial for: